Michael Cohen sentenced to three years for hush money payments during Trump campaign

 Lawyer says his loyalty to US president meant he felt obliged to cover up ‘dirty deeds’

-At a hearing in the southern district of New York on Wednesday morning local time, Cohen was ordered to report to federal prison on March 6th, and was instructed to spend the remaining months of freedom with his family.
+At a hearing in the southern district of New York on Wednesday , Cohen was ordered to report to federal prison on March 6th, and was instructed to spend the remaining months of freedom with his family.

 It is the first time someone who had recently been in Mr Trump’s inner circle has been given a prison sentence.